Memory-induced long-range order drag: Numerical verification of the MILRO drag

 We first simulate Eqn.~\ref{eq:model} on square lattices of size $L=\{32,64,128,256\}$ for the driving layer ($k=0$) and the first downstream layer ($k=1$); see Fig.~\ref{fig:finite_size_scaling}.
 The distributions $P_k(s)$ of avalanche size $s$ exhibit clear power laws over several decades, with finite-size characteristic bumps at large $s \lesssim L^2$.
 Assuming scale invariance,

 should hold~\cite{tauber2014critical}.
 Using the $\tau_k$ extracted from Fig.~\ref{fig:finite_size_scaling}, we do indeed obtain excellent collapses of $s^{\tau_k}P_k(s)$ versus $s/L^{D}$ with $D= 2$ for both $k=0$ and $k=1$ (insets of Fig.~\ref{fig:finite_size_scaling}).
 This shows that the downstream, memory-free layer exhibits intra-layer scale-free avalanches with an area-controlled cutoff, which is a direct evidence of LRO drag.
+Furthermore, this downstream scale-invariance emerges even in the presence of quenched disorder, in the form of randomized inter-layer couplings $J_i^{\perp (k)} = \pm J^\perp$, and heterogeneous memory timescales in the base layer as shown explicitly in Appendix~\ref{appendix:hetero}.